Sci-fi and fantasy names

 - Their social structure.
 Verbs that conjugate for rank and nouns that can only be used by a subset of the population always stem from a strongly hierarchical society (an interesting backdrop for narrative tension).

-In a time where more and more successful movie and TV franchises employ constructed languages and fans are anxious to pick them up, there should be no qualms about adding one or more to a work of speculative fiction, if only to achieve a more realistic feel, to say nothing of the storytelling opportunities.
+In a time where more and more successful movie and TV franchises employ constructed languages, with fans anxious to pick them up, there should be no qualms about adding one or more to a work of speculative fiction, if only to achieve a more realistic feel, to say nothing of the storytelling opportunities.

 At the beginning, movie and TV producers employed linguists: Mark Okrand, whose academic work touches upon the subject of Amerindian languages, created the Klingon language for Star Trek; Victoria Fromkin, who studied speech errors, created the Pakuni language for Land of the Lost; Paul Frommer, a communications professor, created the Na'vi language in Cameron's Avatar.